cessen/lut_extractor/README.md

 lut_extractor -i filename.exr
 ```

 This will produce two LUT files, one in `.cube` format and one in `.spi1d` format.

-It will also print Rust code for an attempted analytic fit of the LUT.
-The printed error percentages only apply to the Rust code, not to the LUT.
-The LUT is always accurate as long as you followed the steps correctly.
+It also attempts an analytic fit to the LUT, but this only works well for specific kinds of transfer functions.
+Error statistics and pseudo code of the fit are printed.
+(Note: Max Relative Error is the most relevant statistic, and should be below 0.01 for an okay fit and below 0.001 for a good fit.)

 And that's it!